ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

     }
 ```
 + Super calls the parent's constructor (there is a hidden call to Object's constructor)
-+ Change the Tweet to an ImportantTweet in LonelyTwitterActivity
++ Change the Tweet to an ImportantTweet in MainActivity

 4. Abstract Stuff